ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 #.
 By default, the term *cloud* refers to all cloud phases and cloud types.
 Otherwise
-   an additional prefix or suffix should be added to the standard name specifying what kind(s) of clouds the variable repesents (e.g. *ice_cloud* if only including glaciated clouds, or *cloud_from_convective_scheme* if only including clouds produced by the parameterized convection physics scheme).
+   an additional prefix or suffix should be added to the standard name specifying what kind(s) of clouds the variable repesents (e.g. *ice_cloud* if only including glaciated clouds, or *convective_cloud* if only including clouds produced by the parameterized convection physics scheme).

 #.
 If possible, qualifiers should be limited in order to allow for a wide
    applicability of the variable.
 In other words, don't qualify with _for ``_xyz``